Recipe: Shalane Flanagan's Wild Rice and Edamame Salad

 - 3 cups stemmed, loosely packed, finely chopped kale

 - 1 cup frozen shelled edamame, cooked according to package directions

 - 6 scallions, white and green parts, thinly sliced

-In a lidded jar, shake together oil, vinegar, mustard, shallot, ¼ tsp salt and ¼ tsp pepper until fully emulsified.
+In a lidded jar, shake together oil, vinegar, mustard, shallot, ¼ teaspoon salt and ¼ teaspoon pepper until fully emulsified.

 Drain rice, transfer to a large salad bowl and toss with half the dressing; allow the rice to cool fully, then toss to combine with kale, edamame, radishes, carrots and scallions.
 Add more dressing and season with salt and pepper to taste.
 Refrigerate, at least 30 minutes or overnight, before serving.